finteh/fintehsitev2/exampleSite/content/english/documentation/document-1.md

 ---

-### About Articles of association
+### About charter of association

-[Articles of the non-governmental organization “Financial Technologies Association”](https://t.me/finteh/6278 ) was adopted and signed at [the public fintech event](https://a-concept.timepad.ru/event/593330/ ) at the Erarta Museum in St. Petersburg on November 5, 2017.
+[The charter of the non-governmental organization “Financial Technologies Association”](https://t.me/finteh/6278 ) was adopted and signed at [the public fintech event](https://a-concept.timepad.ru/event/593330/ ) at the Erarta Museum in St. Petersburg on November 5, 2017.

-### Articles of association contains
+### The charter of association contains

 * general provisions
 * entry procedure